- T 020 8769 7409

 Signs of bunions, clawing of the toes, joint pains in the foot, ankle, knee and hip, hard skin formation and recurring injuries could all be signs of problems because of imbalance, malalignment and pressures as our bodies change.

 Our body is like the moving parts in the engine of a car.
 Because we move, we change, and those changes, happening slowly and invisibly, can lead to pressure on certain points causing inflammation, pain or recurring problems.
-A biomechanical assessment looks at the foot, ankle and legs from a mechanical point of view, exactly like looking under the bonnet of a car to understand why problems are occurring, and then to understand how to tune the engine to perfom at its best.
-We have gait analysis
+A biomechanical assessment looks at the foot, ankle and legs from a mechanical point of view, exactly like looking under the bonnet of a car to understand why problems are occurring, and then to understand how to tune the engine to perform at its best.
+We have gait analysis equipment that we sometimes use to assist our specialist with complex conditions.

 Usually, a patient is recommended to have a biomechanical assessment by a medical or healthcare professional.
 One of our podiatry team may have explained that a problem is related to the movement of the feet or legs, or perhaps a physiotherapist, orthopaedic surgeon or your GP.

-You do not have to be an elite athlete to see our biomechanics specialist, Daud Abdirahman, but it’s good to know that Daud through his own person journey been at the very top of sport.
+You do not have to be an elite athlete to see our biomechanics specialist, Daud Abdirahman, but it’s good to know that Daud, through his own person journey, has been at the very top of sport.
 Daud works with children and adults with walking or running problems, and with a wide variety of disabilities and health problems.
 He also helps athletes from a wide variety of disciplines, and those from the world of dance and performance.

 We seek long-term solutions for a wide variety of foot and leg problems and perform an assessment to: